Third degree medal of the Republic of Azerbaijan

 The Third Degree Medal for Impeccable Service in Migration Bodies (Azerbaijani: "Miqrasiya orqanlarında qüsursuz qulluğa görə" III dərəcəli medalı) is a state award of Azerbaijan, awarded for service to Azerbaijan's State Migration Service.
 The award was established on November 16, 2012.

 Description of the medal

 The medal of the Republic of Azerbaijan for impeccable service in the State Migration Service, or migration bodies, is awarded in three degrees—the medal for the 3rd degree being the lowest—to employees with a special rank of service in migration bodies of the Azerbaijan Republic who have completed 10, 15 and 20 calendar years by March 19 of each year for flawless performance of official duties.
 The medal of the Republic of Azerbaijan of the 3rd degree "For impeccable service in migration bodies" is awarded to the persons who have served in migration bodies for at least 10 years.

-The way of wearing

-The medal is attached to a 27 mm x 47.5 mm rectangular ribbon with an element for attaching to a garment with a loop.
-On both sides of the red tape, there are 3 light yellow vertical stripes 1.5 mm wide and 2.5 mm wide, 2 mm apart in the center.
-A smooth, 4mm wide silver plate is attached to the top of a black ribbon.